Deep learning-based person re-identification methods: A survey and outlook of recent works: Conclusion and future directions

 \textbf{(4) Person Re-ID in the 3D space.} In the real world, the spatial location of cameras is uncertain and a new camera may be temporarily inserted into an existing camera network.
 Considering people may change their clothes or different people may wear very similar clothes, pedestrian appearance features will become unreliable for Re-ID \citep{Chen2021Learning}.
 The 3D structure does not rely on the appearance information of 2D images can effectively alleviate this limitation.
 However, the acquisition of 3D point cloud data of pedestrians requires additional auxiliary models.
 Some researchers \citep{Chen2021Learning,Zheng2020Parameter} extracted 3D shape embeddings directly from 2D images, obtained more robust structural and appearance information by aligning 2D and 3D local features, or planed 3D models back to 2D images for representation learning in 2D space for data augmentation purposes.
 Although the above studies achieved good experimental results, the 2D data space inherently limited the model to understand the 3D geometric information of people.
 Therefore, further exploration of person Re-ID methods in 3D space is still an important research direction in the future.

 \textbf{(5) Fast person Re-ID.} Most current methods to person Re-ID focus mainly on prior knowledge or designing complex network architectures to learn robust identity invariant feature representations.
 These methods use complex network models to extract high-dimensional features to improve model performance.
 However, the above methods use Euclidean distance to calculate the similarity of features and obtain the rank list by fast sorting, which will increase with the retrieval time as the size of the gallery library increases.
 This retrieval method will be very time-consuming, making the model unsuitable for real-world applications.
 Therefore, some researchers \citep{Chen2017Fast, Wang2020Faster, Zhao2021Salience} considered introducing hashing to improve the retrieval speed.
-Wang et al. \citep{Wang2020Faster} proposed a coarse-to-fine(CtF) faster person Re-ID search strategy, which complementarily used short and long hash codes, achieving faster speed and better accuracy.
+Faster person Re-ID retrieval from coarse-to-fine (CtF) \citep{Wang2020Faster} can be achieved by supplementing long and short hash codes to get faster and better accuracy.
 Zhao et al. \citep{Zhao2021Salience} proposed saliency-guided iterative asymmetric mutual hashing (SIAMH) to achieve high-quality hash code generation and fast feature extraction.
 However, how to design a specific retrieval strategy to reduce the information redundancy among models and improve retrieval speed and accuracy still needs further research.